What Parents Should Know About Safe Swaddling

 Should parents avoid swaddling their newborn, then?

-Absolutely not, Kileny says: “For many families, it’s really the only safe way to put their baby to sleep … the only way to calm them down and soothe to sleep on their own.
+Absolutely not, Kileny said: “For many families, it’s really the only safe way to put their baby to sleep … the only way to calm them down and soothe to sleep on their own.
 There are a lot of babies out there that are very fussy.”

 A far greater danger, she maintains, lies in parents who might skip swaddling out of fear and instead sleep with their infants while seated in a chair or together in an adult bed — avoidable causes of accidental suffocation.